 There's always a reason to hang the celebratory lanterns in China, especially when the temperature begins to dip.
 The annual Harbin Ice Festival highlights a lesser known side of China – one that enjoys spending the night in an ice hotel and taking a romantic sleigh ride.

-If you're looking for a ski holiday with a difference, the ski resorts around Harbin are second-to-none in terms of powder and apres ski enjoyment.
+If you're looking for a ski holiday with a difference, it might not be the Swiss Alps but the ski resorts around Harbin will definitely give you your powder fix.

 Join in the festivities at...